Content from Accessing RStudio Server through OnDemand

 Click the button that looks like a page with a plus sign right below the file menu and choose R Script.

 The new document button in RStudio expanded to show options like 'R Script' and 'R Markdown'.
+The 'R Script' button is highlighted.

 Notice that the R console shrinks to make room for the text editor.